 On successfully completing the module students will be able to:

-8.1 explore in depth a range of twentieth-century literary works in French which reflect on the nature of childhood, memory, and memories of childhood;
+Explore in depth a range of twentieth-century literary works in French that reflect on the nature of childhood, memory, and memories of childhood;

 Reflect critically on the role and significance of memory and childhood in a variety of literary genres;

 Demonstrate a critical understanding of the narratological import of the relationship between the fictional and the autobiographical;

 Demonstrate a critical appreciation of the ways in which memory can bear upon literary form;

 Demonstrate confident analytical skills for the study of narrative technique and structure;